Blue Bell Hill, Chatham, Kent

-The ghost of Blue Bell Hill, is one of the most famous ghost stories ever to come out of Kent.
-It has been reported in a number of national newspapers over the years, with many repeat experiences.
+The ghost of Blue Bell Hill is one of the most famous ghost stories ever to come out of Kent.
+It has been reported in several national newspapers over the years, with many repeat experiences.
 Unsuspecting motorists have witnessed a woman running out in front of their cars late at night, often locking eyes with them before being hit and vanishing.
 No evidence of a collision has ever been found, nor has there ever been a victim found either.

 It is believed to be the ghost of a woman who died in a tragic car accident in 1965, near the bridge over the Old Chatham Road.
 Two cars were involved in the collision, and three out of the four women in one car tragically died.
 One of the women was a bride-to-be, who was due to wed the following day.
 Is this the woman who continues to haunt Blue Bell Hill?